bakerlisa/bakerlisa/README.md

 About:
 - 🎨  7 years of professional Frontend experience
   * I rock at frontend developmnet...trust me!
+- 🌱 Coding Dojo Alumni for Software Engineer in 3 full stacks: Java, Python, MERN
+    * Other: SQL, Flask, MongoDB, SpringTools
 - 🎓 I've a Balchors Degree in Graphic Design from Utah State University
-- 🌱 Atttned Coding Dojo where I'm learned full stack in: Java, Python, MERN
-    * Other: SQL, Flask, MongoDB, SpringTools
 - 🦾 Taking it one step further to becoming a machine learning engineer!